 After reading our quick step-by-step guide on how to properly sharpen your edge tools, now is the time to consider what to look for in the perfect sharpening system.
-As you might recall, there are three different tools that are needed to ensure razor-sharp blades: a diamond plate, a wet/dry grinder, and a waterstone or oil stone.
+As you might recall, three different tools are needed to ensure razor-sharp blades: a diamond plate, a wet/dry grinder, and a Waterstone or oil stone.
 In the following segment, we’ll talk about some of the most important things to consider when searching for any of these products.

 Waterstones and oil stones can be as coarse as 220 grit and as fine as 8,000 grit and more.
 You’ll need both coarse and fine grits to produce super-sharp bevel angles for maximum cutting efficiency.
-Some waterstones and oil stones have different levels of coarseness of each of its surfaces.
+Some Waterstones and oil stones have different levels of coarseness on each of their surfaces.
 You can reduce the number of stones in your toolbox by getting one of these multi-grit stones.

 Surface Area of Stone

 When looking at different Waterstones and oil stones, be sure that you get one large enough that you can comfortably rub the end of your edge tool.
 It needs to be large enough for the entire end of the tool to rub against to ensure maximum, consistent surface contact.
 We recommend getting a Waterstone or oil stone that is at least 8 inches long and 2 inches wide.

 As for the grinding wheels of dry/wet grinders, it’s equally as important that you find a wheel that provides enough surface area to grind the entire end of your wood tool consistently.